Join Closed Beta

 Key Findings

-Every benchmark result is stored with its complete configuration profile.
+Every benchmark result is stored with its complete configuration profile and runtime fingerprint.
 This means any result can be reproduced on identical hardware by loading the same profile.
-Stored with each result:
+Each benchmark entity records:

 API Access

-All ForgeLab functionality is available programmatically via the MetricsService API.
+All ForgeLab functionality is available programmatically via the MetricsService API with 90+ endpoints.
 See the API documentation for complete details.
-Key endpoints:
+Sample endpoints include: